WanFengLi/Notes-for-Robotics/Mathematical Basics - 数学基础/Advanced Mathematics - 高等数学/Advanced Mathematics.md

 ## **4.1 Vectors**

 **Magnitude**: Regardless of dimension, the magnitude of a vector is the square root of the sum of the squares of its elements, denoted as the vector's norm.
+The **unit vector** has a fixed magnitude of 1.

 **Norm**: $||x||_p=(\sum_i|x_i|^p)^{\frac{1}{p}}$, denoted as $L_p$ norm, where $L_2$ norm can be regarded as the magnitude of the vector.
 They can quantify the distance of vectors in higher dimensions.